macarc/PipeScore/src/static/docs.md

 ## Gracenotes
 ### Single Gracenotes
-You can add single a single gracenote by clicking the single gracenote in the top right, then clicking on the place you want to place the single.
+You can add single a single gracenote by clicking the single gracenote under the `Gracenote` menu, then clicking on the place you want to place the single.

 You can drag single gracenotes up and down to change the pitch.